Skip to main content

 BFI Film Academy: Film Programming Specialist Course

-Applications are now open.
+Applications are now closed.
 Deadline: Midday, Friday 28 February 2026.

 Are you aged 16–19?
 Want to take your first step towards a career in film?